tonybutzer/harmony-docs/docs/_sources/14week.md.txt

 6. Evapo Actrivities
     - Next cloud model please - SSeBop - meets Modis meets cloud - Thanks Claudia, Olena and Steffi
     - Co-sponsor for NLCD data wrangling and emerging datalake prototype.
-        - Dinesh and Trenton to
+        - Dinesh and Trenton to test NLCD data lake and HLS access
     - HUC12 - zonal stats - impress your stakeholder with a map-reduced spreadsheet
         - Data starts to inform as information
 7. HLS Activities Logan